silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/11_Integration/01_RestfulService.md

 ### Handling Errors

-If the web service returned an error (for example, API key not available or inadequate parameters), [api:RestfulService] can delegate the error handling to it's descendant class.
+If the web service returned an error (for example, API key not available or inadequate parameters), [RestfulService](api:RestfulService) can delegate the error handling to it's descendant class.
 To handle the errors, subclass `RestfulService and define a function called errorCatch.

 	:::php